ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This could be mitigated adding some jitter to the field-value.

-A service returning `RateLimit` fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between `RateLimit-Remaining` `RateLimit-Reset`.
+Resource exhaustion issues can be associated with quota policies using a large `time-window`, because a user agent by chance or purpose might consume most of its quota-units in a significantly shorter interval.

+This behavior can be even triggered by the provided `RateLimit` fields.
-The following example describes a service with a policy of 10000 quota-units per 1000 seconds that have not been consumed.
+The following example describes a service with an unconsumed quota-policy of 10000 quota-units per 1000 seconds.

 ~~~ example
 RateLimit-Limit: 10000, 10000;w=1000